ddevault/Craft.Net/README.md

 You'll now be on the snapshot branch, with bleeding-edge support for the latest Minecraft snapshots.

+## HTTPS Certificates on Mono

+Mono does not trust any certificates whatsoever after install, and you need to tell it which ones to trust.
+This means that `Craft.Net.Client` will fail to log into minecraft.net when connecting to online-mode servers.
+The easiest way to fix this is to just trust all the Mozilla root certificates by running `mozroots --import --sync`.

 ## Features

 This is not an exhaustive list.